felix86-emu/docs/docs/users/usage-guide.md

 - `paranoid` - Disable almost all optimizations and enable some slow safety checks.
 - `zink` - Enables Vulkan thunking and Zink usage in Mesa.

 Each profile is a .toml file in `$HOME/.config/felix86/profiles`.
 Each profile is a partial or full version of the config file, with some configurations changed.
+You may create new profiles and pass them to `FELIX86_PROFILE` as a name (which will look relative to the profile directory) or as an absolute path.

 ## DXVK